|Nutrition Facts (per serving)|

-This recipe is very Campari-forward as the aperitif's distinct flavor dominates the drink.
-Vodka is simply a backup to add volume and a bit of unflavored dilution.
-The bitters are a nice accent and they should definitely be included to maintain the drink's balance.
+This recipe is among the most Campari-forward cocktails you can mix up because the aperitif's bitter flavor dominates the drink.
+Vodka is added as a backup for a bit of unflavored dilution, while the bitters are a nice accent that helps maintain the drink's balance.

-Campari does have a very particular and somewhat bitter taste that often catches people by surprise.
-While you may not enjoy the Campari cocktail the first time you taste it, give it another try because it really is fascinating.
-With a little time and dedication, you can develop a palate for it and this cocktail may even become a new favorite.
+This drink can catch people by surprise.
+While you may not thoroughly enjoy the Campari cocktail the first time you taste it, give it another try because it really is fascinating.
+With a little time and dedication, you can develop a palate for it, and this cocktail may even become a new favorite.

 Gather the ingredients.